On this page

 - Check how your investment option has performed this year and how your investment return compares to its benchmark.
 If its performance is similar or better than its benchmark, the fund’s investment team is doing its job.

-- Consider whether your return expectations are realistic.
-If you’re unhappy with your investment return, compare it with the investment returns for the broader investment market and with similar super funds.
+- Consider whether your return expectations are reasonable.
+If you’re unhappy with your investment return, compare it with returns for the broader investment market and with similar investment options from other super funds.

 6. Your investment option

-- Check the investment option listed on your super statement, as this explains your mix of investment assets.
-Each investment option has a different mix of local and international shares, property, fixed interest and cash.
+- Check the investment option listed on your super statement.
+Each investment option has a different combination of assets such as Australian and international shares, property, fixed interest and cash.

 - Think about whether your investment option (such as high growth, balanced, conservative or cash) reflects your current risk profile.
-Generally, younger fund members should have a higher allocation to growth assets, while members closer to retirement should lean towards a more defensive mix.
+Generally, younger fund members can afford to have a higher allocation to growth assets, while members closer to retirement may lean towards a more defensive mix.

 7. Your contributions and transactions

 - Review the list of transactions for your super account during the year.
-This should include your employer’s contributions, any personal contributions you made, plus the fees and insurance premiums debited from your account.
+Ensure it includes your employer’s contributions and any personal contributions you made during the year.
+You should also check the fees and insurance premiums debited from your account.

 - Check your employer put regular Superannuation Guarantee (SG) amounts into your super account.
-If SG payments are not there, contact your employer immediately.
+If their SG contributions are not listed, contact your employer or HR person immediately.

-- Check your employer paid your salary-sacrifice contributions into your super account if you set up a salary-sacrifice arrangement with your employer at the start of the financial year.
+- Check your employer paid your salary-sacrifice contributions into your super account if you salary sacrificed to super during the period.

 8. Your beneficiaries

-- Check the beneficiary nominated to receive the balance of your super account and any insurance benefit if you die.
-If you’ve nominated a beneficiary, the statement usually notes either ‘nominated’, or the person’s name if you’ve made a binding death benefit nomination.
+- Check the beneficiary, or beneficiaries, nominated to receive the balance of your super account and any insurance benefit if you die, and update the details if they no longer reflect your wishes.

 9. Your retirement plans

 - Consider if your retirement is on track, given the information in your member statement.
-Many super funds now provide a projection of your likely account balance at retirement on your statement.
+Many super funds now provide a projection of your likely account balance at retirement on your annual statement.
+Your statement may also show an estimate of the income this balance is expected to generate in retirement, and the impact that making additional contributions could have on your outcome.

-- Think about whether your current level of contributions will take you to your retirement savings goal or whether you need to make additional contributions to get there.
+- Think about whether your current level of super contributions will take you to your retirement savings goal, or whether you will need to make additional contributions in the coming year to get there.

 10. Your satisfaction

 - Review whether you’re satisfied with your current super fund.
-This isn’t listed on your member statement, but now is a good time to think about how you feel about your fund.
 Are the investment options it offers right for you?
 How does its customer service stack up?
-Is the education it offers, or the insurance cover you have, what you want or need?
+Is the education and insurance it offers aligned with what you want or need?

-- Consider whether you want to consolidate if you have multiple super accounts.
-Before making any decision, compare each fund and ensure you check any exit fees and whether you can get the same insurance cover if you merge your existing accounts.
+- Consider whether you want to consolidate your retirement savings if you have multiple super accounts.
+Before making any decision, compare each super fund and ensure you check whether you can get the same insurance cover if you merge your existing accounts.